-- Take pain relievers as prescribed or recommended.
+- Take over-the-counter pain relievers or anti-inflammatories as recommended.

-- Leave gauze in place for the recommended amount of time.
+- Leave the gauze in place for the recommended amount of time.

-- Avoid rinsing, sucking, or spitting for six hours after the procedure.
+- Avoid using straws and spitting for at least six hours after your extraction.

-- After six hours, rinse your mouth with ½ teaspoon of salt and warm water.
+- Rinse your mouth with salt and warm water as directed.